-2.3 The requirement for a remote moderator shall be based on the tool that is used to provide remote participation.
+1.7 The requirement for a remote moderator shall be based on the tool that is used to provide remote participation.

-2.4 During a meeting with remote participants, where remote participants encounter technical problems (e.g., lost connection), their participation may be discontinued without interruption to the physical meeting) The Chairman shall mute, or request muting of, remote participants with bad connections or whose connections introduce too much noise, or ask them to leave the meeting if unable to mute.
+1.8 During a meeting with remote participants, where remote participants encounter technical problems (e.g., lost connection), their participation may be discontinued without interruption to the physical meeting) The Chairman shall mute, or request muting of, remote participants with bad connections or whose connections introduce too much noise or ask them to leave the meeting if unable to mute.

-2.5 While a remote participation tool may support video, it is recommended that participants do not use the share video option and turn off their cameras to avoid creating bandwidth problems for delegates with slow connections.
+1.9 While a remote participation tool may support video, it is recommended that participants do not use the share video option and turn off their cameras to avoid creating bandwidth problems for delegates with slow connections.